Accessibility

 Admission Fees

-If payment is required by a support person for admission to the premises (e.g., an educational workshop with an associated registration fee), tbk will ensure that notice is given in advance by posting notice of admission fees for support persons (if there are fees associated) where tbk’s fees are posted.
+If payment is required by a support person for admission to the premises (e.g., an educational workshop with an associated registration fee or an online account), tbk will ensure that notice is given in advance to the client.

 E. Notice of Service Disruptions

 Service disruptions may occur due to reasons that may or may not be within the control or knowledge of tbk.
-In the event of any temporary disruptions to facilities or services that clients with disabilities rely on to access or use tbk’s goods or services, reasonable efforts will be made to provide advance notice.
-In some circumstances such as in the situation of unplanned temporary disruptions, advance notice may not be possible.
+In the event of any temporary disruptions to facilities or services that clients with disabilities rely on to access or use tbk’s services, reasonable efforts will be made to provide advanced notice.
+In some circumstances, such as in the situation of unplanned temporary disruptions, advanced notice may not be possible.

 In the event that a notification needs to be posted, the following information will be included unless it is not readily available or known: